tlswg/tls13-spec/draft-ietf-tls-tls13.md

 describes a concrete attack on constructions that do not bind to the server's certificate (see also {{Kraw16}}).
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server.
+Without an extension to indicate otherwise, implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server.